Shazammon/p1-wheel-of-fortune/README.md

 Running total of players' points and # of wins for continual game play

+Highlight or somehow emphasize players score when it's their turn.

 "Lose a turn" tile on wheel of fortune and logic to skip player's turn

 Create "Toss up" part of game where white tiles representing a word/phrase are shown and letters slowly are revealed.
 A player can hit their key to try to solve the puzzle.
 This determines who goes first.